rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Which will again only return you the remaining last message in the list.
-Now you are not required anymore to query the creation date of every message but instead only query the one necessary cursor the last message.
-In the end, the client application doesn't have to know the implementation details of having to use the cursor of the last message.
-It only needs to use the `endCursor` now.
+Again, this will only return the remaining last message in the list.
+You are no longer required to query the creation date of every message, only to query the cursor for the last message.
+The client application doesn't need the details for the cursor of the last message, as it just needs `endCursor` now.

-Since you already have introduced the intermediate GraphQL connection layer, you can add another beneficial information there.
-Sometimes a GraphQL client needs to know whether there are more pages of a list to query, because every list is finite.
-So let's add this information to the schema for the message's connection in the *src/schema/message.js* file:
+You can add relevant information in the intermediate GraphQL connection layer.
+Sometimes, a GraphQL client needs to know whether there are more pages of a list to query, because every list is finite.
+Let's add this information to the schema for the message's connection in the *src/schema/message.js* file:

 {{< highlight javascript "hl_lines=20" >}}
 import { gql } from 'apollo-server-express';